-According to the docs, "In the multiclass case, the training algorithm uses the one-vs-rest (OvR) scheme if the 'multi\class' option is set to 'ovr', and uses the cross-entropy loss if the 'multi\class' option is set to 'multinomial'.
-(Currently the 'multinomial' option is supported only by the 'lbfgs', 'sag', 'saga' and 'newton-cg' solvers.)"
+According to the docs, in the multiclass case, the training algorithm:

+- Uses the one-vs-rest (OvR) scheme, if the multi_class option is set to ovr - Uses the cross-entropy loss, if the multi_class option is set to multinomial.
+(Currently the multinomial option is supported only by the 'lbfgs', 'sag', 'saga' and 'newton-cg' solvers.)"